Monday to Friday - 9 am to 7pm

-Whether you’re fulfilling a lifelong dream and moving into a brand new home you’ve built yourself or moving into a new development, there are energy considerations to keep in mind.
-When moving into a new build, remember that no one has lived there before, which means there might not be any existing gas and electricity connections.
+Whether you are fulfilling a lifelong dream and moving house or you are moving into a new development, there are always energy considerations to keep in mind.
+When moving into a new build, remember that no one has lived there before, so there might not be any existing gas and electricity connections.
+Let us help you figure out, firstly, how to set up gas and electricity in your new home, and, secondly, how to manage your energy plan ones you have moved in.

 One of the great things about moving into a new build is that everything is already done.
 So, there won’t be any renovation to do, no new kitchen to install, and all the plumbing and electrics will be sorted (on site at least).
 Ideally there will be no cleaning to do and you won’t spend the first few days finding all the little flaws and idiosyncrasies that come with an older property.